Monitoring the UK climate and forecasting its meteorological changes with analysis

 Click on the map

-Temperature Precipitation and Cloud Charts for Friday 2 May - Courtesy of the Icelandic Met Office
+Temperature Precipitation and Cloud Charts for Thursday 19 June -

 UK Met Office

-Check for severe weather warnings
+Check for any weather warnings

 Current UK satellite image